 Growing pineapples in containers

 This means they’ll do just fine growing in a container.
 You can plant a pineapple in a container and keep it in your backyard all summer long.
 Pineapples thrive in sunshine.
-When the weather turns, bring the pineapple plant inside and set it near a sunny window.
+When the weather turns, bring the pineapple plant indoors and set it near a sunny window.
 If you have a bright indoor space, you can try growing the pineapple indoors all year round, but it may be slow to fruit.

 Once a pineapple is harvested, the plant will begin to send out suckers.
 Left alone, these suckers will produce a second, albeit much smaller, pineapple fruit.
 If you’re interested in multiplying your plantings, these suckers can be pulled and planted when they’re a couple inches high.
 The original plant will continue to put out suckers, giving you the gift of more pineapple plants.